serde-rs/json/README.md

 It is fast.
 You should expect in the ballpark of 500 to 1000 megabytes per second deserialization and 600 to 900 megabytes per second serialization, depending on the characteristics of your data.
-This is competitive with the fastest C and C++ JSON libraries or even 30% faster for many use cases.
+This is competitive with the fastest C and C++ JSON libraries (or even 30% faster for many use cases).
 Benchmarks live in the [serde-rs/json-benchmark] repo.

 [serde-rs/json-benchmark]: https://github.com/serde-rs/json-benchmark

 ## Getting help

-Serde is one of the most widely used Rust libraries so any place that Rustaceans congregate will be able to help you out.
+Serde is one of the most widely used Rust libraries, so any place that Rustaceans congregate will be able to help you out.
 For chat, consider trying the [#rust-questions] or [#rust-beginners] channels of the unofficial community Discord (invite: <https://discord.gg/rust-lang-community>), the [#rust-usage] or